-The accompanying notes are an integral part of these financial statements.
+The accompanying notes are an integral part of these financial statements

-APPIA ENERGY CORP.
-Notes to Financial Statements September 30, 2016 (expressed in Canadian dollars unless otherwise stated)
+Notes to Financial Statements For the years ended September 30, 2017 and 2016 (expressed in Canadian dollars unless otherwise stated)

 1. Nature of operations and going concern

 Appia Energy Corp. ("Appia" or "the Company") is incorporated under the Canada Business Corporations Act and is listed on the Canadian Securities Exchange (CSE: "API").
 The Company is evaluating its mineral resource properties in Ontario and Saskatchewan to determine whether the properties contain resources that are economically recoverable.
 The registered office and location of corporate records is Suite 500, 2 Toronto Street, Toronto, Ontario.